 - Physical or emotional trauma: Physical or emotional trauma, like serious illnesses or accidents could be cause factors.
 During such trauma, the body’s response to stress changes and it creates a higher sensitivity of the entire body to pain

 - Abnormal pain response: The level of chemical in the cerebrospinal fluid, which transmits pain impulses to the brain, is three times higher in Fibromyalgia-affected individuals.
 This could be a cause for the increase in pain

 - Depression: Chronic pain may cause feelings of anxiety and depression that can worsen Fibromyalgia

-- Sleep Disorder: It is during the stage-4 sleep that the muscles get refreshed.
-Individuals suffering from Fibromyalgia sleep long-hours, but they get only a poor-quality sleep.
+- Sleep disorder: It is during the stage-4 sleep that the muscles get refreshed.
+Individuals with Fibromyalgia sleep long-hours, but they get only a poor-quality sleep.
 Hence, the muscles are not refreshed.
 Having a poor sleep may be a factor in the genesis of Fibromyalgia

 - Lower level of serotonin: Lower levels of serotonin, a brain neurotransmitter, may result in increased pain-sensitivity

 - Stress: Stress and poor physical conditioning can cause Fibromyalgia.
 Muscle ‘microtrauma’ – a condition where mild damage of muscles occurs, may lead to pain and fatigue